-As part of a series of related articles, we’re clearing up some of the mysteries about the major cuts of steak.
-Today we’re looking at sirloin vs ribeye.
+Today we’re looking at sirloin vs ribeye as part of a series of related articles, where we’re clearing up some of the mysteries about the major cuts of steak.

 Part of being the best griller you can be is knowing your cuts of meat.
 By learning what their characteristics are, how to cook them, and which is best for you, not only will you have more fun, but you’ll also eat better food more often.
 And isn’t that the whole point of barbecue?

 A category of meat that nearly everyone loves, and yet still causes confusion, is steak.

 There are many kinds of steak.
 We look at many of them in our guide to the eleven best steaks for grilling.
 But there are in fact anywhere from 12-16, depending on whom you ask.
 Considering most cuts have at least two alternate names, it can get downright intimidating, selecting a steak.

 That’s where we come in.
 And todays guide looks at and compares ribeye and sirloin steak.
 Let’s get to it.

 Contents (Jump to Topic)

 - 5 Which is Better – Sirloin or Ribeye?

 - 6 When Would You Pick One Over the Other

 - 7 Three Best Recipes for Sirloin from Around the Web